 Key Global Economic Trends to Watch

-The global economy is in a state of constant evolution due to tech change, policy decisions, geopolitical events, and what may be called the shift in consumer trends.
-Also, in recent years, we have seen these changes play out in a more marked and, in some cases, a very disruptive way.
-What is true of large scale economic trends is that they affect not only policy makers and companies but also students, entrepreneurs, which include the average person trying to make sense of which may be the cause of increased costs, job transition, and also which may present new opportunities.
+The global economy is in a state of constant evolution due to technological change, policy decisions, geopolitical events, and what may be called the shift in consumer trends.
+Also, in recent years, we have seen these changes play out in a more marked and, in some cases, very disruptive way.
+What is true of large-scale economic trends is that they affect not only policymakers and companies but also students, entrepreneurs, and the average person trying to make sense of what may be the cause of increased costs, job transition, and also what may present new opportunities.

 Overview of the Global Economic Landscape